cmelgarejo/go-gql-server/docs/tutorial/PART3.md

 # Creating an opinionated Go GQL Server - Part 3

-This is part of a series, not suited for beginners, but you can check it out from the start:
+This is part of a series, not suited for beginners, but welcome too!
+You can check it out from the start

 - [Part 1](PART1.md)
 - [Part 2](PART2.md)